 - 1. The contractor shall furnish and install backer rods in all expansion joints or any joint where movement is to be expected prior to installation of sealant to ensure the correct hour glass profile of the sealant, and to provide a suitable stop for the sealant in deep joints. - 2.
 All interior sealants shall have a maximum VOC content of 50 g/L, and exterior sealants shall have a maximum VOC content of 100 g/L. Provide a 5-year manufacturer's standard material warranty, including replacement of sealant materials which fail to adhere, cure or provide a water-tight seal. - F. Exterior Envelope Air Infiltration Testing: Before insulation and interior finishes have been installed, carefully examine joints and penetrations in the exterior building envelope assembly, including duct, conduit, and pipe penetrations.
-The air-tightness of the dwelling unit must also be tested by a professional energy auditor using a calibrated blower door test, to ensure air sealing measures have been effective, in order to verify ENERGY STAR compliance and to qualify for Connecticut Energy Efficiency Fund (CEEF) energy incentives. - 1.
-Dwelling units shall be provided with a mechanical ventilation system meeting current ASHRAE 62.2 minimum ventilation requirements by natural. - 2.
-Only sealed combustion, direct-vented, power-vented or induced-draft combustion appliances should be installed inside conditioned spaces for space conditioning or for domestic hot water.
-The combustion safety of combustion appliances shall be verified according to current ASTM, ANSI and NFPA standards for assessing depressurization-induced back-drafting and spillage from vented combustion appliances.
-Gas ovens, gas stoves or gas cooktops should only be installed where exhaust range hoods vent directly to the exterior.
+It is strongly recommended that a blower door test be performed at this stage, while the framing and insulation are visible and accessible, so corrections can be made.
+The air-tightness of the dwelling unit must also be tested by a professional energy auditor using a calibrated blower door test prior to occupancy, to ensure that air sealing measures have been effective, in order to verify ENERGY STAR compliance and to qualify for Connecticut Energy Efficiency Fund (CEEF) energy incentives.